 Dip nails, otherwise known as SNS, has been gaining tons of popularity lately.
 It lasts way longer than most other nail polishes (yes, even gel).
 Also, it is supposed to be a lot healthier for your nails compared to other products.
 They use layers of resin and acrylic powder to create a long-lasting and beautiful manicure.

 So why doesn’t everyone get dip nails?
 Well, like other nail polishes, they do have their downfalls.
 The main one is that they can be incredibly difficult to remove.
 This is due to the many layers of powder and resin used in the application process.
 Most people would go to a salon to have them professionally removed.
-But, with the pandemic only continuing, that option may not be available to you.

 Before attempting to remove your dip nails by yourself at home, here a few tools you are going to need.
 Some you might find around your house, but you may need to invest in a few of them.
 Remember: having the proper tools to remove your dip nails is crucial to ensuring your nails remain in good health!